Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool performs bulk turn_on/turn_off/toggle on a list of entities, distinguishing it from single-entity tools like entities_turn_on and entities_toggle.
+The description explicitly states it performs bulk turn_on/turn_off/toggle on entities, grouping by domain, which clearly distinguishes it from single-entity tools like entities_turn_on and entities_toggle.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.